Education • Practice • Safer Habits

 Start here (most effective)

-Do these three in order: Email → SMS → Phone.
-You’ll block the majority of real-world attacks fast.
+The fastest, strongest training path is simple: Email → SMS → Phone.
+Those three modules will help most people block the majority of real-world attacks quickly.

 Quick start

-Training works best with one rule: if a message creates urgency and asks you to click, call, or pay — pause and verify using a trusted path.
+Simple rule: if a message creates urgency and asks you to click, call, log in, or pay, that pattern belongs in your training path.

 Core training modules

-These are the “delivery channels” scams use to reach you.
+These are the main delivery channels scammers use to reach people.

 Most common